Libensemble/spack_libe/theta/theta-build-libe.md

 YAML files:
 * packages.yaml
 * config.yaml (prevent trying pull again from repo if building develop)
-* modules.yaml (Auto-load modules - may work without this is "spack load -r")
+* modules.yaml (Auto-load modules - may work without this if use "spack load -r")

 ### Overview